 It lies about the market direction.
 And its long nose exposes the lie.

-The concept behind pin bars explains its efficacy.
 Traders place their entry orders and stop orders at support and resistance levels.
-Pin bars, by making a short-lived break of the levels, give false hope to traders in the wrong direction.
-As the pin bar closes back within the support or resistance, prices make a run for the other direction.
+By making a brief break of these levels, Pin Bars give false hope to traders in the wrong direction.

 Rules for Long

 - Bar trades below support for most of the range of the bar

 - Bar closes above the support

 Rules for Short